Calculate Adjacency Score for Design

 Optional pairwise-relationship lookup produced by

 prep_relationship().
 When supplied, each neighbour pair contributesrelationship[cell, neighbour]rather than1for matches and0otherwise.
 NA-padded cells off the design edge contribute0.
 Defaults toNULL, which keeps the strict identity match.
-Pass the raw matrix throughprep_relationship()first; the score functions consume only the prepped form.
+Pass the raw matrix throughprep_relationship()first; the score functions consume only the prepped form.- by

 Value